-For IT support teams, it can be all too easy to get sucked into living and breathing tickets.
+For IT support teams using IT service management (ITSM), it can be all too easy to get sucked into living and breathing tickets.
 How many come through to the IT service desk, how many get dealt with, and how the team is performing.
 All this information can provide quantitative performance data to the service desk manager.
 However, for many, the IT service desk can be a stressful working environment.
-The sheer number of calls – and the potentially stressful nature of those calls – can progressively affect agents and their wellbeing.
+The sheer number of calls – and the potentially stressful nature of those calls – can progressively affect agents and their well-being.

 How big is the issue of stress for service desk teams?

 Before talking more about well-being, and mental health, issues, it’s important to look at how big an issue stress can be for agents.
 Whether you run an internal IT service desk, customer-facing help desk, or a business process outsourcing (BPO) team, stress can affect the well-being of members of your team.

 While we all may have good days and bad ones, consistently high stress levels can have a negative effect on well-being and contribute to more serious mental health problems.
 Research published in the Journal of Pharmacy & Bioallied Sciences, by a team from the Department of General Medicine at Bharath University, found that around 54% of IT and BPO staff suffered from depression, anxiety, and insomnia.

 Other research studies have found similar results on stress, with around 67% of IT professionals reporting health issues due to stress at their workplace.
 This impact on personal lives can, therefore, be significant.

 Encouraging individuals to share when they’re feeling stressed and need help fulfills two requirements: one, it can provide assistance to agents that need it when they have one-off bad experiences; and two, it can help prevent those individual stressful events from leading to more problematic anxiety or mental health issues over time.